Harrison Township, Ohio

-The closest hospital is Mercy Hospital West located in Cincinnati on North Bend Road.
-Other area hospitals in Cincinnati, including Bethesda North, Christ, Good Samaritan, Children’s Hospital Medical Center and University hospitals are all within 20-30 minutes by car.
+The closest hospital is Mercy Health Harrison Medical Center Other area hospitals in Cincinnati, including Bethesda North, Good Samaritan, Children’s Hospital Medical Center, The Christ Hospital and University Hospital are all within 20-30 minutes by car.
 The city of Harrison has a Cincinnati Children’s Outpatient facility.

 Harrison Township offers many local and nationally branded stores and restaurants throughout the city.
 Historic Downtown Harrison includes dining and unique shopping opportunities, and includes Harrison Home Bakery, a local tradition for over 100 years.